hashicorp/terraform-provider-azurerm/website/docs/r/site_recovery_replication_policy_hyperv.html.markdown

 ---
 subcategory: "Recovery Services"
 layout: "azurerm"
-page_title: "Azure Resource Manager: azurerm_site_recovery_replication_policy_hyperv"
+page_title: "Azure Resource Manager: azurerm_site_recovery_hyperv_replication_policy"
 description: |-
     Manages an Azure Site Recovery replication policy for HyperV on Azure.
 ---

-# azurerm_site_recovery_replication_policy_hyperv
+# azurerm_site_recovery_hyperv_replication_policy

-Manages a Azure Site Recovery replication policy fir HyperV within a recovery vault.
+Manages a Azure Site Recovery replication policy for HyperV within a Recovery Vault.
 Replication policies define the frequency at which recovery points are created and how long they are stored.

 ## Example Usage